2. MATERIAL ACCOUNTING POLICY INFORMATION

 The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-AH assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:
+All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-Level 1 : Quoted (unadjusted) market prices in active
+• Level 1 — Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

-lowest level input that is significant to the fair value measurement is directly or indirectly observable;
+• Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

-level input that is significant to the fair value measurement is unobservable.
+• Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

 For assets and liabilities that are recognised in the financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.

-At each reporting date, the Company's management analyses the movements in the values of assets and liabilities which are required to be re-measured or re-assessed as per the Company's accounting policies.
+At each reporting date, the Company's management analyses the movements in the values of assets and liabilities which are required to be re-measured or re¬ assessed as per the Company's accounting policies.
 For this analysis, the Company's management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.

 The Company's management also compares the change in the fair value of each asset and liability with relevant external sources to determine whether the change is reasonable.